metamath/lamp-guide/docs/index.md

 #### Unification

-Metamath-lamp's current unification algoritm is only unidirectional, that is, it can only substitute in one direction to find a match.
-In the technical literature this "unification" algorithm is often called "matching" instead of being considered full syntactic unification.
-Thiz is contrast to ither tools, like mmj2, which implement full syntactic unification.
+Metamath-lamp's current unification algorithm is only unidirectional, that is, it can only substitute in one direction to find a match.
+In the technical literature this algorithm is often described as "matching" as compared to full syntactic unification.
+This is in contrast to other tools, like mmj2, which implement full syntactic unification.

 There are [some discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77).
-There's nothing fundamental to metamath-lamp about this limitation; the issue is that it takes time to write a correct and performant implementation of unification.
+There's nothing fundamental to metamath-lamp about this limitation; the issue is that it takes time to write a performant implementation of unification.
 We hope that future versions of the tool will remove this limitation.
 However, current users must work around this limitation.

 ### Settings tab